-EHE Module: Ecological and/or Cultural Resources Data Element Table types of resources present and circle the score that corresponds with the ecological and/or cultural resources present on the MRS.
+EHE Module: Ecological and/or Cultural Resources Data Element Table

 DIRECTIONS: Below are four classifications of ecological and/or cultural resources and their descriptions.
 Review the

 Note: The terms ecological resources and cultural resources are defined in Appendix C of the Primer.